Wiltshire: History

-Geology, landscape and ecology
+Geography

 Two-thirds of Wiltshire, a mostly rural county, lies on chalk, a kind of soft, white, porous limestone that is resistant to erosion, giving it a high chalk downland landscape.
 This chalk is part of a system of chalk downlands throughout eastern and southern England formed by the rocks of the Chalk Group and stretching from the Dorset Downs in the west to Dover in the east.
 The largest area of chalk in Wiltshire is Salisbury Plain, which is used mainly for arable agriculture and by the British Army as training ranges.
 The highest point in the county is the Tan Hill–Milk Hill ridge in the Pewsey Vale, just to the north of Salisbury Plain, at 295 m above sea level.

-The chalk uplands run northeast into West Berkshire in the Marlborough Downs ridge, and southwest into Dorset as Cranborne Chase.
+The chalk uplands run north-east into West Berkshire in the Marlborough Downs ridge, and south-west into Dorset as Cranborne Chase.
 Cranborne Chase, which straddles the border, has, like Salisbury Plain, yielded much Stone Age and Bronze Age archaeology.
 The Marlborough Downs are part of the North Wessex Downs AONB (Area of Outstanding Natural Beauty), a 1730 sqkm conservation area.

-In the northwest of the county, on the border with South Gloucestershire and Bath and North East Somerset, the underlying rock is the resistant oolite limestone of the Cotswolds.
-Part of the Cotswolds AONB is also in Wiltshire, in the county's northwestern corner.
+In the north-west of the county, on the border with South Gloucestershire and Bath and North East Somerset, the underlying rock is the resistant oolite limestone of the Cotswolds.
+Part of the Cotswolds AONB is also in Wiltshire, in the county's north-western corner.

 Between the areas of chalk and limestone downland are clay valleys and vales.
 The largest of these vales is the Avon Vale.
 The Avon cuts diagonally through the north of the county, flowing through Bradford-on-Avon and into Bath and Bristol.
 The Vale of Pewsey has been cut through the chalk into Greensand and Oxford Clay in the centre of the county.
 In the south west of the county is the Vale of Wardour.
-The southeast of the county lies on the sandy soils of the northernmost area of the New Forest.
+The south-east of the county lies on the sandy soils of the northernmost area of the New Forest.

-Chalk is a porous rock, so the chalk hills have little surface water.
-The main settlements in the county are therefore situated at wet points.
-Notably, Salisbury is situated between the chalk of Salisbury Plain and marshy flood plains.
+Chalk is a porous rock, so the chalk hills have little surface water and the main settlements in the county were therefore established at wet points.
+Notably, Salisbury lies between the chalk of Salisbury Plain and marshy flood plains.